12 Ways to Ensure Sanitary Food Transportation

 FSMA affects almost everyone involved in the United States food supply chain.
 Any food transportation company with revenues over $500,000 that serves as, shipper, carrier or receiver must comply with the Sanitary Transport of Human and Animal Food (STHAF) rule.

 Looking to get your fleet ready for the upcoming FSMA regulations?
-We’ve produce a checklist identifying 12 things that shippers can do to begin their journey to become compliant with FSMA regulations:
+We’ve produced a checklist identifying 12 things that shippers can do to begin their journey to become compliant with FSMA regulations:

 2. Develop a process for communicating load temperature control requirements.